Team Sky’s future in doubt after broadcaster pulls backing

 LONDON (AP) — The future of the most successful cycling team of the last decade was put in doubt Wednesday when Sky announced its withdrawal from the sport following the European pay TV giant’s takeover by American company Comcast.

-Team Sky, which had a rider win the Tour de France this year for the sixth time in seven races, will compete under a different name from 2020 if new backers can be found, according to Sky.
+Team Sky, which had a rider win the Tour de France this year for the sixth time in seven races, will require new ownership if it is to continue competing — under a new name — from 2020.

+“We plan to be together in 2020 if at all possible,” said Chris Froome, who has raced for Team Sky since its debut in 2010 and won four Tour de France titles.
+“We will all be doing everything we can to help make that happen — in different colors with a new partner with the same values, focus and desire to win.”

+Sky spent 34.5 million pounds ($43 million) last year and generated only 6.7 million pounds ($8 million) in revenue that didn’t come from the owners.
+The team was reliant on the 25.3 million pounds ($32 million) in title sponsorship in 2017 from shareholders Sky and 21st Century Fox.

 “The end of 2019 is the right time for us to move on as we open a new chapter in Sky’s story and turn our focus to different initiatives,” Sky group chief executive Jeremy Darroch said.

-The team was reliant on 25.3 million pounds ($32 million) in title sponsorship in 2017 from Sky and 21st Century Fox, which had owned the largest stake in the broadcaster.

-Philadelphia-based Comcast outbid Fox in September to win control of Sky, which runs television services in Britain, Ireland, Germany, Austria and Italy.
-Fox, which has a 15 percent stake in Team Sky, is also pulling out of cycling.
-Sky owns the remaining 85 percent of the team through Tour Racing Ltd.
+Fox, which has a 15 percent stake in Team Sky, is also pulling out of cycling, said Sky, which owns the remaining 85 percent of the outfit through the Tour Racing company.

+“The start of a new chapter for Sky is a natural moment, 12 months gives Team Sky time to plan for the next phase,” team chairman Graham McWilliam wrote on Twitter.
+“The decision was taken by Sky in the last few weeks.
+Comcast are aware and supportive of what we have decided to do, but this is our decision not theirs.”

+McWilliam said it was a “priority” to find new backers to allow the team under Dave Brailsford to remain one of the most successful in cycling.

-“While Sky will be moving on at the end of next year, the team is open minded about the future and the potential of working with a new partner, should the right opportunity present itself,” Team Sky general manager Dave Brailsford said.
+“While Sky will be moving on at the end of next year, the team is open minded about the future and the potential of working with a new partner, should the right opportunity present itself,” said Brailsford, the team’s general manager.

 Team Sky was established in 2009 by Brailsford, the brains behind Britain’s 14 medals in cycling at the 2008 Beijing Olympics, with the target of producing the country’s first Tour de France champion.